PublicPingu21/TrackIt-A-Habit-Tracker/README.md

 For any questions or issues, please open an issue on GitHub.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 Acknowledgements

-    Special thanks to our team members for their hard work and dedication.
     Inspiration and guidance from the open-source community.